nuageux/Obsidian-CS-Notes/Programming Languages/C++/C++ Review.md

 ```

 - Note the `public` and `private` “regions”.
-    - We can declare constructors or methods in this region without defining their code/implementation!
+    - We can declare constructors or methods in this region without defining their code/implementation.
-- Outside the `class` curly braces, we can implement methods and also initialize static variables.
+- Outside the `class`'s curly braces, we can implement methods and also initialize static variables.

 ### Member Initializer List

 - A fast way to write the constructor.
-- Ex, when there are `private` instance variables `int x;` and `int y;`: `Point::Point(int i, int j) : x(i), y(j) {/* EMPTY */}`
+- Ex: when there are `private` instance variables `int x;` and `int y;`: `Point::Point(int i, int j) : x(i), y(j) {/* EMPTY */}`

 ### Source vs. Header Files

 - `.cpp` for source files and `.h` for header files.
 - The header file contains just the class and declarations.
 - The source file contains all the static initialization and method implementation.
-- We can just send the header file to someone for them to get an idea of how the program works _without_ having to see any of the source code!
+- We can just send the header file to someone for them to get an idea of how the program works _without_ having to see any of the source code.

 ## C++ Memory Diagrams